citp/privacy-policy-historical/m/me/med/medallia.com.md

 **Testimonials**

 We display personal testimonials of satisfied customers on our site in addition to other endorsements.
 With your consent we may post your testimonial along with your name.
-If you wish to update or delete your testimonial, you can contact us at privacy@medallia.com.
+If you wish to update or delete your testimonial, you can contact us at [email protected]

 **Blogs**

 Our Web site offers publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personally identifiable information from our blog or community forum, contact us at privacy@medallia.com _._
+To request removal of your personally identifiable information from our blog or community forum, contact us at [email protected] _._

 **Children’s Privacy**